 - Once they are old enough, taking responsibility for bringing everything they need to school every day.

 All of these responsibilities are summed up in our 10 Golden Rules - See Appendix A

 Guidelines for parents who are concerned about their child’s behaviour:

 We recognise the importance of Pupils, Parents and Staff working collaboratively, in order to support and encourage our pupil’s behaviour.
 As part of our open-door policy, if any parents/carers are concerned about the behaviour of their child, they should follow the steps below.

 - Contact their child’s class teacher.
 This can be an informal chat, before or after school on the playground, or a phone call to the school.
 (We are of course unable to meet with parents unannounced between 9.00am and 3.30pm.
 If you need to speak to your child’s teacher during this time, please arrange it through the school office.)
 A more formal meeting may be required depending on the needs of the pupil concerned, in order to ensure the most appropriate support can be given.
 In this case, please call the school to arrange a suitable time.

 - Should concerns still be evident, the Headteacher will then become involved.
 A formal meeting will be arranged where appropriate, in order to support the pupil, parents and staff involved.
 At this point the school may recommend that advice from outside professionals is asked for e.g. The Education Support Centre, Educational Psychologists, or the Early Help and Support Team.

 Levels of Behaviour

-As a school we try to split incidents into a number of different levels.
-This is not an exact science and we take into account a range of factors with this including age and maturity of the child, if the child was provoked, if it was a first offence etc.
+As a school we try to split incidents into several different levels.
+This is not an exact science, and we consider a range of factors with this including age and maturity of the child, if the child was provoked, if it was a first offence etc.

 Positive Behaviour - Above the expected behaviour level